 4. Select your method of pickup or delivery.
 (Delivery Options With Online Shopping)

-5. If using the website, make sure your connection is secure during the checkout process.
+5. If using the website, make sure your connection is secure during the checkout process; you don't want to risk your personal information.
 (Paying and Checking Out With Online Shopping)

 6. Note any special instructions provided by the store.